rerun-io/rerun/design/blueprint_store.md

         - `View3D`
         - `ViewTimeSeries`
         - … additional space-views
- - `Data`: A query that builds archetypes to draw in the space view
+ - `Data`: A query that builds archetypes to draw in the view
     - `Auto`: A query to automatically build archetypes from an entity path
     - `Points2D`: A query to build a Points2D archetype
     - `Points3D`: A query to build a Points3D archetype